 Inaccurate police report

-Police reports often contain exaggerations or discrepancies to try and prove the point that you were drunk when in fact you were not.
-A Broomall, PA DUI attorney at the Law Offices of Steven E. Kellis will go over the report carefully and make sure the officer wasn’t fabricating details or embellishing the truth.
+Police reports often contain exaggerations or discrepancies to try and prove the point that you were drunk when in fact, you were not.
+A Broomall, PA DUI attorney at the Law Offices of Steven E. Kellis will review the report carefully and make sure the officer wasn’t fabricating details or embellishing the truth.

 Insufficient evidence